Diagnosing the state of affairs at a client institution and providing actionable advice.

 Full-fledged Institution Management

 The Bank or MFI owner concludes a Management Services Agreement (MSA) with impactiive®, and at request of the Bank or MFI, every management decision and responsibility remain with impactiive®.

-Executive Secondment, Coaching, and Support impactiive® will support the existing Bank executives, or provide management capacities in delivering strategic projects, rightsizing/ operational turnaround, or exit preparation (IPO or sale) for the client.
+Executive Secondment, Coaching, and Support impactiive® will support the existing Bank executives or provide backstop as a service (aaS), including management capacities in delivering strategic projects, rightsizing/ operational turnaround, or exit preparation (IPO or sale) for the client.
 Key management and/or governance roles may be taken over by impactiive®.

 Project Management and Organization Transformation